Thermal Bekenstein-Hawking entropy from the worldsheet: Summary and future directions

 The major success of the target space version of the replica trick is to produce systematic quantum corrections to the Hubeny-Rangamani-Ryu-Takayanagi formula \cite{Ryu:2006bv, Hubeny:2007xt} for the entanglement entropy of a region on the spacetime CFT and its crucial role in the discussion of the black hole information paradox (consult \cite{Almheiri:2020cfm, Raju:2020smc} and references therein for a review).
 It would be very interesting to understand this generalization from the thermal entropy to entanglement entropy of a sub-region of the spacetime CFT directly on the worldsheet.\footnote{See \cite{Hartnoll:2015fca, Das:2020jhy, Das:2020xoa, Das:2022njy, Balasubramanian:2018axm} for some of the related discussions.} Perhaps a good starting point for discussion involves understanding the area operator here in terms of metric deformation using the map of the tachyon vertex operator to the graviton vertex operator as given in \cite{Giveon:2016dxe, Martinec:2020gkv, Martinec:2023zha}.

 \acknowledgments

 We thank Yiming Chen for collaboration in the initial stage of this project.
-We thank Juan Maldacena, Douglas Stanford, David Tong, Aron Wall, and Xi Yin for insightful discussions.
-Also, we thank Nicholas Agia, Amr Ahmadain, David Kolchmeyer, and Prahar Mitra for their helpful conversations.
+We thank David Kolchmeyer, Prahar Mitra, David Tong, Aron Wall, Xi Yin, and especially Nicholas Agia, Amr Ahmadain, Juan Maldacena and Douglas Stanford for insightful discussions and comments.
 IH is supported by the Harvard Quantum Initiative Fellowship.
 The work of DLJ and IH is supported in part by DOE grants DE-SC0007870 and DE-SC0021013.